odufuwa-segun/Comp5118-Verifying-Facts-via-KG/README.md

 The only dependency not already included in the source code is the Stanford OpenIE Python Wrapper.
 Installation instructions can be found [here](https://github.com/philipperemy/Stanford-OpenIE-Python).

-The NodeJS dependencies can be installed using the `npm install` command from terminal.
+The NodeJS dependencies can then be installed using the `npm install` command from terminal.

 ## Getting Started: